Content

 Kai |

-Is it really possible – an insert for tires that significantly improves the performance of tubeless tires, weighs extremely little, can be ridden with less air pressure, and protects against punctures and tire defects?
+Is it really possible – a tire insert that significantly improves the performance of tubeless tires, weighs extremely little, can be ridden with less air pressure, and protects against punctures and tire defects?
 Sounds almost too good to be true.
 But that's exactly what the manufacturer MaXalami promises with its product Pepi's Tire Noodle.
 We tested it for you!

 The puncture insert “MaXalami Tire Noodle” – a few basics

-The Tire Noodle is a ring made of a high-tech foam, which the manufacturer MaXalami developed specifically for use with tubeless systems through extensive material and form investigations.
+The Tire Noodle is a ring made of a high-tech foam, which the manufacturer MaXalami developed specifically for use with tubeless systems through extensive material and form research.
 The ring is light but stable, so it can replace missing air pressure in the tire.
-It is pulled onto the rim, then any tubeless tire is placed over it.
+It is pulled onto the rim, then any tubeless tire goes over it.
 But why actually?

 Tire cut open with MaXalami Noodle puncture insert

-This is how the tire insert looks in use.
+This is what the tire insert looks like in use.
 Image © MaXalami

 What does the MaXalami Tire Noodle offer?

-The puncture insert in the form of a PTN foam ring is intended to prevent defects on the rim caused by rocks, but above all, it can protect tires from blowouts, holes, and cuts from snakebites.
-Here is a small overview:
+The puncture insert in the form of a PTN foam ring is supposed to prevent defects on the rim caused by rocks, but above all, it can protect tires from blowouts, holes, and cuts caused by snakebites.
+Here is a brief overview:

 • Protection of rim and tire